Medical-Event-Data-Standard/meds_etl/README.md

 MEDS itself can be a bit tricky to generate as it has ordering and shard location requirements for events (events for a particular subject must be sorted by time and can only be in one shard).

-In order to make things simpler for users, this package provides a special MEDS Unsorted schema and ETLs that transform between MEDS Unsorted and MEDS.
+In order to make it easier to generate MEDS, this package provides a special MEDS Unsorted schema and ETLs that transform between MEDS Unsorted and MEDS.
+The idea is that instead of writing a complex MEDS ETL, users can instead write a simpler ETL to MEDS Unsorted and then use this package as a final stage.

 MEDS Unsorted is simply MEDS without the ordering and shard requirements for events, with the name of the data folder changed from "data" to "unsorted_data".